 I went and did it.
-I’ve broken every one of my seasonal rules that keep me from getting to far ahead of myself (or like I will be in early to mid November) too excited about the upcoming season and events.
+I’ve broken every one of my seasonal rules that keep me from getting to far ahead of myself.
+Or, like I will be in early to mid November, too excited about the upcoming season and events.
 I have rules about not changing the candles in the house from sunshine and buttercups to pumpkins and leaves.
-Rules about not wearing boots and making sure to get every moment of flip flop wearing weather in.
-Rules about not decorating, not fantasizing, certainly not shopping, and not cooking out of season.
+Rules about not wearing boots, making sure to get every moment of flip flop wearing weather in.
+And of course, rules about not decorating, not fantasizing, certainly not shopping, and not cooking out of season.

 But I went and did it.
-The first whiff of ‘autumn orgasm’ from those wretched scent stores drug me in, the over abundance of apples and squashes at the market called to me, and the abnormal rainy, cold or otherwise gray weather for my area just sent it all over the top.
+The first whiff of ‘autumn orgasm’ from those wretched scent stores yanked me in, as did the over abundance of apples and squashes at the market.
+And the abnormal rainy, cold or otherwise gray weather for my area just sent it all over the top.

 Caramel Apple Cake

 - 4 tablespoons unsalted butter, plus more for the pan

 - 5 tablespoons light corn syrup

 - 4 large Golden Delicious apples (1 3/4 to 2 pounds)

 - 3 cups all-purpose flour